Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 Ahmed Atta said he helped carry a wounded man from the Teina area who had been shot in his shoulder and was bleeding.
 “It’s a pattern,” Atta said of the Israeli gunfire toward aid seekers.

-Aid seekers were killed from three kilometers (nearly two miles) to just hundreds of meters (yards) from sites operated by the Gaza Humanitarian Foundation, according to Nasser and Awda hospitals.
+Aid seekers were killed from 3 kilometers (nearly 2 miles) to just hundreds of meters (yards) from sites operated by the Gaza Humanitarian Foundation, according to Nasser and Awda hospitals.

-GHF is the private contractor backed by the United States and Israel that in May replaced the United Nations as the territory's primary aid distributor.
-It said it was unaware of incidents in the Israeli-controlled security zones leading to its sites in central and southern Gaza.
+The United States and Israel support the American contractor as an alternative to the United Nations, which they say allows Hamas to siphon off aid.
+The U.N., which has delivered aid throughout Gaza for decades when conditions allow, denies the allegations.

-U.N. agencies generally do not accept Israeli military escorts for their aid trucks, citing concerns over neutrality, and its convoys have come under fire amid severe food shortages in the blockaded territory.
+U.N. agencies generally do not accept Israeli military escorts for aid trucks, citing concerns over neutrality, and its convoys have come under fire amid severe food shortages.

 Five more Palestinians, including a child, died of malnutrition-related causes in Gaza in the past 24 hours, the health ministry said.